sjdlabgroup/MutSigTools/README.md

 #### **Arguments **

 -   `vcf`: The `path` of a standard `vcf file`.
--   `allelefreq`: A logical input, TRUE if need mutated allel frequency is required in output object. `Default: FALSE`
+-   `allelefreq`: A logical input, TRUE if mutation allele frequency is required in output object. `Default: FALSE`

 #### **Details**